Moksha2502/pdf-outline-extractor/challenge_1a/README.md

 ---

-📌 Notes
+## 📌 Notes

- No external models or APIs are used — this is a rule-based implementation.
+* No external models or APIs are used — this is a rule-based implementation.
-If you're using this as a base, you may integrate a small ML model (≤ 200MB) in the future to enhance classification.
+* If you're using this as a base, you may integrate a small ML model (≤ 200MB) in the future to enhance classification.

+---

+## 📬 Contact

+If you have any questions or feedback, feel free to reach out via GitHub Issues (if permitted) or contact your team lead.

+---

+Let me know if you'd like a **prewritten `process_pdfs.py`** with improved logic or a **sample GitHub repo** template zip to help you upload directly.